 - Meet all professionalism and communication milestones.

-- Pass Step 2 CK and CS on the first attempt.
+- Pass Step 2 CK on the first attempt.

 - Meet all educational program objectives and graduation requirements of the traditional four year curriculum.

-Application and CV must be submitted by 5pm on Friday, January 17, 2020.
+Application and CV must be submitted by 5pm on January 31st (of first year of medical school).

-- The application to the Three Year Track can be accessed in BAMS under “Courses” > “Non-Curricular Events” > “3YR”.
+- The application to the MD in 3 can be accessed in BAMS under “Courses” > “Non-Curricular Events” > “3YR”.
 Download the application and save it as “LastName application”.
-Complete and submit to Three Year Track Dropbox.
+Complete and submit to MD in 3 Dropbox.

-- Submit current CV via Three Year Track Dropbox.
+- Submit current CV via MD in 3 Dropbox.

 Frequently Asked Questions

-What if I’m in the Three Year Track and decide I want to pursue a different specialty?
+What if I’m in the MD in 3 and decide I want to pursue a different specialty?

-What if I’m in the Three Year Track and decide I want to apply to residency programs outside of Wright State?
+What if I’m in the MD in 3 and decide I want to apply to residency programs outside of Wright State?

 What if a personal emergency causes me to take a temporary leave of absence from school?